‘Those who cannot remember the past are condemned to fulfil it’ George Santayana

-I work closely with historical organisations in my home county of Devon and I am leader of the North Devon branch of Devon Family History Society.
-The Isle of Wight Family History Society have done me the honour of appointing me their President.
+Currently, I am serving as the president of the Family History Federation.
+I work closely with historical organisations in my home county of Devon and I am the chairman of Devon Family History Society and the convener of their virtual meetings.
+The Isle of Wight Family History Society have done me the honour of appointing me one of their vice-presidents.
 As historian for The Braund Family History Society I have immersed myself in the origins, genealogy and biography of this west country family and have written several books about them.
-I also research my own family history, with an emphasis on putting their lives into a wider context.
+I am also a long-standing member of the Guild of One-Name Studies and their regional representative for Cornwall.

 ‘The past is history not destiny’ US President Clinton speaking of the situation in Ireland – December 2000